Southwest CEO says airline is not looking to expand its fleet

-“No one should think Southwest is gonna get 50 more airplanes than what they were planning on in terms of incrementing the fleet,” Kelly said on an aviation webinar.
+“No one should think Southwest is gonna get 50 more airplanes than what they were planning on in terms of incrementing the fleet,” Kelly said on an Air Transport World webinar.
 “That’d be crazy.
 We’re not thinking about that at all.”

 Low-cost carrier Southwest has parked between 150 and 200 jets as travel demand wanes in the pandemic, but as it plans its fleet make-up over the next decade or two, it wants to make a decision soon about refreshing its aging 737-700 jets with 143 seats.